aedecano/WCS_Metagenomics_Illumina_Thailand2025/README.md

 ### Prerequisites
 To complete this tutorial, you need:
 - **Basic Linux command-line** knowledge.
-- **Installed tools**: FastQC, Fastp, metaSPAdes, MetaBAT2, Kraken2, CheckM, Prokka, Abricate (for AMR prediction), and Pavian or Krona for visualization.
+- **Installed tools**: FastQC, Fastp, seqtk, Bbmap, metaSPAdes, MetaBAT2, Kraken2, CheckM, Prokka, Abricate (for AMR prediction), and Pavian or Krona for visualization.

 ### Dataset